DaanMatch/Administrivia/Onboarding/database-w3.md

 - **Emily:** finance, partnership
 - **Apoorv:** people, member

 ✅ **TODO:** [Export EER Script and .mwb file](https://stackoverflow.com/questions/9609152/how-to-print-large-erd-diagrams-done-in-mysql-workbench#:~:text=Open%20your%20ERD%20and%20then,JPEG%20if%20you%20want%20to.) and onto data-model repository in folder [shpg-2](https://github.com/DaanMatch/data-model/tree/main/shpg-2) (example in folder).
+You will be presenting on this in the next meeting.

 ### Example